|

 dimensions when the real universe has only three spatial dimensions

-cosmology they may be consoled by the assurance that clear and
+a failing cosmology they may be consoled by the assurance that clear

 available.
 Remember the fork in the road described earlier.
 There lies